quentinprieels/TFE25-462-rnfoc-ofdm/README.md

 ## Building this module

+Before building this module, make sure you have installed the required software (UHD 4.8.0 on commit `0dede88`, Vivado 2022.1, and the RFNoC development environment).
+You can find the instructions for installing those in the [installation.md](INSTALLATION.md) file of this repository.

 To build and install this module, follow these steps:

 1. Create a build directory and navigate to it: